Talks that I offer

 There are many beautiful (and few not so beautiful) plants that bring delightful (and not so delightful) scents to our gardens.
 This talk, based on a Gold Medal winning display at the Chelsea Flower Show, looks at not only how to make your garden more fragrant but also why the plants produce these smells in the first place.

-A LIFE WITH PLANTS
+A LIFE AMONG PLANTS revised in 2024

 This talk was first suggested after I was asked to write a short piece for a national magazine on the eight plants that sum up my life.
 I was then asked for an entertaining talk at Christmas meeting of a group to whom I have spoken more than a dozen times.
 It was described by some of those at the meeting as my “best talk yet” and it was reported that “even Jenny from the Church enjoyed it”.
-(I do not know who Jenny is but I assume that she is not easily pleased.).
-Basically, I consider plants that have been important in my life starting with gardening alongside my Father and finishing on field trips with undergraduates and gardening with my own children.
+(I do not know who Jenny is, but I assume that she is not easily pleased.).
+Basically, I consider plants that have been important in my life starting with gardening alongside my Father and finishing with gardening with my own children.
 It is an autobiographical look at my gardening career, in its many facets.

-GARDEN / BOTANICAL HISTORY
+5. GARDEN / BOTANICAL HISTORY

 The history of English garden design can be told in different ways, but rarely can it be told “through the lens” of one garden.
 The Oxford Botanic Garden was founded at the beginning of the 17th century and its design bears all the hallmarks of 17th century design.
 Through the next 400 years successive Horti Praefecti(head gardeners) changed the features reflecting the art of gardening, and very occasionally the science of botany.
 This talk looks at how the art of gardening has changed, or perhaps has not, in four centuries in Oxfordshire and how the Oxford Botanic Garden now reflects garden design at the beginning of the 21st century.
 The title of the talk refers to the fact that one of the motivations for garden design remains the desire to create paradise on Earth.
 The meaning of paradise may now be less rooted in the Biblical account of the rise and fall of man, but there is still a clear vision of what we would like the world to resemble.

-GARDENING & ART
+6. GARDENING & ART

 THE SUBTLE SCIENCE AND EXACT ART OF COLOUR IN ENGLISH GARDEN DESIGN—why gardening can rank as a fine art